Email Marketing Conversion Rate Benchmarks & 8 Proven Strategies for 2026

 • Open and click-through rates for previous emails

 Email personalization helps contextualize emails and keep them relevant to ensure they speak to a specific pain point at a specific point in time.
-What many organizations don’t realize is there are three key places to implement personalization before an email is opened:
+There are three key places to implement personalization before an email is opened:

-• “From” name: Over three-quarters (68%) of subscribers decide whether to open and read an email based on who it’s from
+• “From” name: 42% of subscribers make their decision to open an email based on who it’s from, making the sender name one of the highest-leverage variables in your entire program

 • Subject line: Nearly half (47%) of subscribers choose whether to open an email based on the subject line